THE PLATFORM

 What is your sales strategy, and how will you actually sell the course?
 Your sales strategies will be specific to your target audience.

-If your marketing plan and sales plan is solid, you need to create a winning launch plan to release your course into the world.
+If your marketing plan and sales plan are solid, you need to create a winning launch plan to release your course into the world.

-A launch plan for your online course helps you sequence out the events that lead up to and beyond your launch date (which is when your course is officially released and up for enrollment).
+A launch plan for your online course helps you sequence out the events that lead up to and beyond your launch date.

 There are many different types of launch strategies available, so you’ll want to make sure you use the ones that will be most effective for your target audience.